View Barbara Faries's Obituary on heralddemocrat.com and share memories

 |

-Barbara Jane Faries, 64, passed away Friday, March 1, 2019 at her home in Sherman, Texas.
+Barbara Jane Faries, 64, entered eternal rest Friday, March 1, 2019 at her home in Sherman, Texas.

+Mrs. Faries was born December 24, 1954 in Leonard, Texas the daughter of Thurl and Maggie Norman Fretwell.
+Barbara married the love of her life, Michael Faries, March 4, 1975.
+She was employed with Wilson N. Jones Regional Medical Center in Sherman.
+Barbara loved to collect butterflies, and to decorate, she could make décor with just about anything.
+She loved being with her family and friends, she was a jokester, and always the life of the party.
+She will be deeply missed by all who knew and loved her.

-Mrs. Faries is survived by her family, husband, Michael Faries of Sherman, TX; daughters Jane Zamudio of Bells, TX and Stevie Faries of Gordonville, TX; two grandsons, sisters, Maggie Wheeler of Cleburn, TX; Dorothy Fretwell of Denison, TX; Maxine Fretwell of Denison, TX; and brother, Bobby Ray Fretwell of Denison, TX.
+Mrs. Faries leaves behind her beloved her family, husband of 44 years, Michael Faries of Sherman; daughters Jane Zamudio and husband, Joseph of Bells and Stevie Faries of Gordonville; grandsons Tristen Faries Wilson, Lance Faries Wilson; sisters Maggie Wheeler of Cleburne, Dorothy Fretwell of Denison, Maxine Fretwell of Denison; and brother Bobby Ray Fretwell also of Denison.

-Celebration of Life Service will be held at 2:00 p.m.
-Friday, March 8, 2019 at Fisher Funeral Chapel with Pastor Roger Speers officiating.
+A Celebration of Life Service will be at 2 p.m.
+Friday, March 8, 2019 at Fisher Funeral Chapel with Chaplain Michael Hermanson officiating.
 There is no set time for family visitation.

 Condolences may be registered online at www.fisherfh.com